-Unlike the Arctic—an ocean basin surrounded by land—the Antarctic is a large continent surrounded by ocean.
+Unlike the Arctic—an ocean basin surrounded by land—the Antarctic is a large continent surrounded by an ocean.
 Because of this geography, sea ice has more room to expand in the winter.
-But the ice also stretches closer to warmer, lower latitudes, leading to more melting in summer.
+But that ice also stretches into warmer latitudes and is exposed to the open ocean, leading to more melting in summer.
 Antarctic sea ice peaks in September (the end of Southern Hemisphere winter) and retreats to a minimum in February.

-These image pairs show Antarctic sea ice during the September maximum (left) and the following February minimum (right) from September 1999 to February 2014.
+These image pairs show Antarctic sea ice extent at the September maximum (left) and the following February minimum (right) from September 1999 to February 2015.
 Land is dark gray, and ice shelves—thick slabs of glacial ice grounded along the coast—are light gray.
-The yellow outline shows the median sea ice extent in September and February from 1979 (when routine satellite observations began) to 2000.
-Extent is the total area in which ice concentration is at least 15 percent.
-The median is the middle value.
-Half of the extents over the time period were larger than the line, and half were smaller.
+The yellow outline shows the median sea ice extent in September and February from 1979 to 2000.
+Extent is the total area in which the ice concentration is at least 15 percent.
+The median is the middle value; that is, half of the extents were larger than the line, and half were smaller.

-Since the start of the satellite record, total Antarctic sea ice has increased by about 1 percent per decade.
-Whether the small increase in extent is a sign of meaningful change is uncertain because ice extents vary considerably from year to year around Antarctica.
-In September 2012 and 2103, for instance, satellites observed new highs for winter sea ice extent.
-These new highs occurred while the Arctic was seeing record lows.
+Since the start of regular satellite observations in 1979, total Antarctic sea ice has increased by about 1 percent per decade.
+Whether the increase is a sign of meaningful change is uncertain because ice extents vary considerably from year to year around Antarctica.
+For three consecutive Septembers from 2012 to 2014, satellites observed new record highs for winter sea ice extent.
+These highs occurred while the Arctic was seeing record lows.

 - Cavalieri, D. J., and C. L. Parkinson (2008) Antarctic sea ice variability and trends, 1979–2006, Journal of Geophysical Research Oceans.
 113, C07004.